Direct Deposit Program

 the correct address?

-A. Please update the local address on Banner Web under Personal Information.
+A. Please update the student mailing address on Banner Web under Personal Information.
 Select Update Addresses and Phone Numbers.
-Under the Local Address section, click on current and update the information and click Submit.
+Under the Student Mailing Address section, click on current and update the information and click Submit.